cecep-edu/edx-platform/docs/en_us/course_authors/source/exercises_tools/problem_with_hint.rst

      * - hidden (optional)
        - If set to "true", students cannot see the response field.
      * - correct_answer (optional)
-       - The answer to the problem.
-To supply a correct_answer value that includes letters, all letters **must be lowercase**.
-(Students' responses to the problem are not case sensitive.
-They can contain both uppercase and lowercase letters.)
+       - Lists the correct answer to the problem.

   Children